svjetlanatodoric/Lager/README.md

-#This application is created for warehouse monitoring and managing.
+#This multi-role web application is created for warehouse monitoring and managing.
+User is able to register as admin or employee.
+Data is stored in database (passwords are encrypted!).
+It offers ability of issuing invoices, reviewing employees, items and warehouses.
+CRUD actions implemented.
 It's made with love, HTML, CSS, JS, PHP and lies on MySQL DB.
 It runs on Apache localhost.